Cervantes007/ng1-decor/README.md

 - `ng1-decor.html` function enable shortcut for template interpolation, now `{{vm.name}}` can be write like `@.name`

-We encorouge you to use css-in-js for styles, try `emotion` is a great library.
+We encourage you to use css-in-js for styles, try `emotion` is a great library.
 Change style base on `@input`.
 If name input has a valid string then it will be show in `green` else in `red`.